jamitzky/ROMP/README.md

 ## R openMP API
 * R Syntax to Fortran Converter
-* Accelerate R code by compilation
+* Accelerate R code by compilation (translation to machine code and optimization)
-* Parallelize R code by vectorization
+* Parallelize R code by vectorization using openMP
-* Speedup by Compilation: ~100
+* Speedup by Compilation: typically ~100
-* Speedup by Vectorization: number of cores (ideally)
+* Speedup by Vectorization using openMP: number of cores (Amdahl's law)

 * ROMP scales up to several 100 cores (SMP)
-* Acceleration up to several 10000 vs pure R Version
+* Acceleration up to several 10000x vs pure R Version
 * Pre Alpha Version (since 2005 :-( )

 ## How it is done: